gg3z/markup-language-parser/README.md

  valid_8.txt: three pairs of nested labels with plain text, all on the same line

+ valid_9.txt: 20 pairs of labels with plain text

  invalid_1.txt: invalid character in line 1 col 5 (should be '>')